loopbackio/loopback-next/docs/site/Crafting-LoopBack-4.md

     - Introduce repositories to represent data access patterns such as CRUD or Key/Value stores
-    - Provide a reference implementation of CRUD and KV flavors of repository interfaces using the legacy juggler and connectors
+    - Provide a reference implementation of CRUD and KV flavors of repository interfaces using juggler and connectors
     - Refactor/rewrite the juggler into separate modules
       - Typing system
       - Model and relation definition